Editor’s Note: This blog was originally published in June 2020 but has been updated with new information.

 While following these three steps for improving your credit score is a marathon and not a sprint, it should help you look more attractive to both lenders and insurance providers.
 Improving your credit record should also result in getting you access to more affordable mortgage terms as well as better rates on your homeowners insurance.

 HIG helps you with all your home insurance needs and so much more

-With over 100 years of combined insurance experience, the team at HIG is well-versed in finding the most comprehensive and affordable home insurance coverage for home buyers and owners across the South Coast of Massachusetts and Rhode Island.
+With over 100 years of combined insurance experience, the team at HIG is well-versed in finding the most comprehensive and affordable home insurance coverage for home buyers and owners across the South Coast of Rhode Island.
 Our knowledgeable team is committed to providing you and your family members with the same personalized service that generations of homeowners have experienced since we opened our doors over a century ago.

 Part of our “Service Promise” to our clients is that we will always provide you with straight talk, which includes information and tips that we believe will be relevant and useful to you as a client of ours.
 This includes sharing insights about the things that can potentially impact your homeowners insurance costs, including your credit history.

 If you think you will be venturing into the home buying process sometime this year, we hope you will contact us for support and advice on your home insurance.
 We look forward to putting our experience to work for you.